 When making a pinch pot, after opening the clay, the tip of the thumb is used on the lower part of the interior of the pot.
 That pushes the clay at the bottom outward, widening the pot's floor, without having the entire ball of clay flare outward.

-By working with controlled pinches, we can control the shape of the pot.
-If we pinch indiscriminately, without thinking about how the clay will react and where it will move, we will loose control.
+By working with controlled pinches, you can control the shape of the pot.
+If you pinch indiscriminately, without thinking about how the clay will react and where it will move, you will loose control.

 - Work in a spiral from bottom to top.

 - Use the tip of your thumb on the interior, while supporting the exterior with your other hand.

-- the pot can be smoothed, or even burnished with a wooden rib when the pot is leather hard.
+- Smooth or burnish the pot with a wooden rib, if desired, when the pot is leather-hard.